-The OISF prospectus is approved by the AFM (Autoriteit Financiele Markten), the regulatory authority for financial services in the Netherlands, for the purposes of Article 18 of Directive 2003/71/EC of the European Parliament and of the Council (the "Prospectus Directive").
+The OISF prospectus is approved by the AFM (Autoriteit Financiele Markten), the regulatory authority for financial services in the Netherlands, for the purposes of Article 18 of the Directive 2003/71/EC of the European Parliament and of the Council (the "Prospectus Directive").

 The prospectus is subsequently pass-ported to several EU member states (including the UK and Ireland) with formal notification of the approval of the prospectus by the Dutch AFM given to the UK Financial Conduct Authority (FCA).